vvasabi/blog/source/blog/2012-12-29-tomcat-auto-failover-using-apache-memcached.md

 give Tomcat the time to complete fulfilling existing requests.
 This attribute may be set in the `tomcat_dir/conf/context.xml` file.
-For example, the declaration below will give Tomcat 30 seconds to finish off with existing requests and then shut down.
+For example, the declaration below will give Tomcat 30 seconds to finish off with existing requests and then shut down:

 ``` xml
 <Context unloadDelay="30000">